by Lina Martinez

 For example, certain aerospace companies make quite dramatic savings per aircraft, by virtue of the fact that they are using particular sorts of composite routing tools that aren’t ubiquitous across the industry.

-In your specific professional context, these “tools” may be items of mechanical equipment, or they may be software programs.
+In your specific professional context, these “tools” may be items of mechanical equipment, specialist products such as PCB connectors (remember to get them from a reliable pcb connector supplier to ensure quality), or they may be software programs.

 In any event, one of the surest ways of gaining an edge is by exploring the different tools that are available to you, and selecting those that work just that little bit better.